ajc3xc/CS-2300/README.md

 # CS-2300
 Repository for CS 2300 - File Structures and Introduction to Databases\
-Project Folders and mysql database final project with installation instructions
+Project Folders and mysql database final project with installation instructions\
+Done Fall 2022
 <br/><br/>

 ## Files